troymessina/EnergyEnvironmentLab/experiments/06_solar.md

 You will use the focused rays to heat water or copper, much as a solar power plant uses mirrors to heat water in order to drive a turbine.
 Based on the increase in the heat energy of the water or metal , you will find how much energy Earth receives from the sun.
 From this calculation, you and your partners can estimate how much of this energy is used in photosynthesis; how much of that is used by plants we can eat; and how large a human population Earth can support.

 1. Determine the cross‐sectional area of the parabolic mirror.
 In other words, if you look at the mirror head‐on, what is the apparent area of the circle you see?
 If you have difficulties with this, ask your instructor for assistance.
 2. If you are using a water sample, fill the receiver at the focal point with water.
 The temperature of the water should be close to the temperature outside.
-You and your partners should determine the mass of this water using a styro‐foam cup and the triple‐beam balance.
+You and your partners should determine the mass of this water using a styro‐foam cup and the electronic scale.
 3. Find a location outside that has direct sunlight and little or no wind.
 Try to stay away from buildings or walls because they can reflect additional sunlight toward the mirror.
 If the wind picks up, shield the set‐up as best as you can, **but don't block any sunlight!**
 4. Be sure to aim your parabolic mirror directly at the sun.
 Be very careful about this.
 All members of your group should check the container – the one with water or a metal plate ‐ to be certain it is **pointing directly at the sun**.
 You will probably have to adjust the rectangular container (if you are using that) during the time it is receiving solar energy.
 (The parabolic mirror or its container might also need adjustment during collection time.)
 Also be sure that you shield the mirror from the sunlight until you start the stopwatch.
 5. Record the initial temperature of the water or metal.
 Record the temperature once every three minutes for 15 minutes (or, if you are using water, until the water starts to boil).
 Be careful ‐‐ the water, metal and receiver might become very hot.
 After your last measurement, make sure you have recorded the mass of the water or copper.
 If you were using water, pour it out.
 Gather your equipment and return to the lab.